DEADLINE: 15 February 2019 at 11:59 pm EST

 Prepare your abstract prior to logging onto the online submission form.
-Simply cut and paste it from your text/word processing editor into the text window on the abstract submission system.
-This way you have your own copy in case there is an internet interruption or some other unforeseen event during the submission process.
+Simply cut and paste it from your separate editable document into the text window on the abstract submission system.
+This way you retain your own copy in case there is an internet or other interruption during the submission process.

 If you are not experienced with writing scientific abstracts, consider reading one of the many online writing guides (e.g. “How to write a good abstract…”).
 In general, include 1-2 sentences of background information, 1-2 sentences for each: stating the question or hypothesis to be addressed; a brief summary of the methodology used; and the results and interpretation.
 Be brief and as precise as possible, use first person, and avoid statements that don’t convey information (e.g. “results of our analyses will be discussed”).
-Abstracts are limited to 250 words.
+Abstracts are limited to 250 words, and titles are limited to 125 characters.

 - Presenting author’s name